Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Suns: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 3.5-point favorites heading into Game 1 of the second round of the NBA Playoffs against the Phoenix Suns at Ball Arena on Saturday, starting at 8:30 PM ET on TNT.
-The matchup's point total is set at 227.5.
+The Denver Nuggets are 4.5-point favorites heading into Game 2 of the second round of the NBA Playoffs against the Phoenix Suns at Ball Arena on Monday, starting at 10:00 PM ET on TNT.
+The Nuggets have a 1-0 lead in the series.
+The over/under in the matchup is set at 228.5.

 Nuggets vs. Suns Odds & Info